Degenerations of Complex Dynamical Systems II: Analytic and Algebraic Stability

 The second equality follows from the independence of $\#\left(f^{-1}(z) \cap V\right)$ in $z \in U_n$, while the second to last equality uses the induction hypothesis.
 Note that $m_{U_n,V} = 0$ if $U_n$ is not contained in the image $f(V)$. \end{proof}

 \begin{proof}[Proof of Theorem~C] For ease of exposition, we present the proof in several steps. \\

-\textbf{Step 1:} The quantities $P_{U,V}$ define a countable state Markov chain on the state space $\JJ$.
+\textbf{Step 1:} We claim that the quantities $P_{U,V}$ define a countable state Markov chain on the state space $\JJ$.
 It is clear the $0 \leq P_{U,V} \leq 1$ for all $U,V \in \JJ$, and we have already seen that $\JJ$ is countable (Lemma~\ref{Lem: J countable}).
 It remains to show that for each $U \in \JJ$, we have

 This is precisely the content of Lemma~\ref{Lem: Consistent Multiplicities}.